In-Home Care vs Assisted Living Costs: Which Saves More in 2026?

 Location, level of care needed, additional services, and whether it's in-home or facility-based all affect cost.
 Urban areas cost more.
 Specialized care for dementia increases costs further.

-Smart home technologies and digital health monitoring can save about $425 monthly by preventing falls, reducing ER visits, and preventing hospital readmissions.
+Q3.
+How can technology impact the cost of senior care?
+Smart home technology and digital health monitoring can lower costs by preventing falls, reducing ER visits, and preventing hospital readmissions.

 Q4.
 What are some options for financing long-term care?